-Join us as we host Jennifer Gettmann, Director, Global Financial Policies and Controls as we explore the Starbucks context, catalysts for change, strategy, approach and achievements in driving a new, streamlined, collaborative process for financial system and process control.
+We were privileged to be joined by Jennifer Gettmann, Director, Global Financial Policies and Controls to explore the Starbucks context, catalysts for change, strategy, approach and achievements in driving a new, streamlined, collaborative process for financial system and process control.

-This session will share some crucial lessons and insights in current times for leaders in finance, controllership, IT/technology, risk management, internal control, business services, shared services and audit.
+This session shared some crucial lessons and insights in current times for leaders in finance, controllership, IT/technology, risk management, internal control, business services, shared services and audit.